 Daniel Kaniewski has served as a senior government official at FEMA and the White House, a management consulting executive, and a university administrator and faculty member.
 Today he applies that experience in the insurance industry.

 In addition to his FEMA role, he was Chair of the Organization for Economic Cooperation & Development (OECD) High Level Risk Forum, comprised of risk managers from the 36 OECD member nations.

-Before FEMA he led the Global Resilience practice at AIR Worldwide, a catastrophe risk modeling firm.
+Prior to FEMA, he led the Global Resilience practice at AIR Worldwide, a catastrophe risk modeling firm.
 He was also a Senior Fellow at the Center for Cyber & Homeland Security.
-He previously led the resilience mission area at a homeland security research and development center.
-Earlier he was Assistant Vice President and Deputy Director of the Homeland Security Policy Institute at George Washington University.
+He earlier led resilience programs at a DHS research center, was a university administrator, and co-founder of a homeland security think tank at George Washington University.

 Dr. Kaniewski was Special Assistant to the President for Homeland Security and Senior Director for Response Policy in the George W. Bush Administration, where he managed over 200 Presidential disaster declarations at the White House.